-Compare mortgage rates and closing costs for leading lenders in North Carolina.
-Review free, personalized mortgage rates for North Carolina based on your specifc loan amount, program and other factors.
-Easily compare APRs, fees and monthly payments to find the lender offering the best mortgage terms.
+Compare North Carolina mortgage rates and fees from top lenders.
+Review free, personalized mortgage rates based on your specifc loan amount, program and other factors.
+Easily compare APRs, closing costs and monthly payments to find the lowest mortgage rates in North Carolina.

 We recommend that you contact at least five lenders as shopping multiple lenders is the best way to save money on your mortgage in North Carolina.
 Plus, shopping lenders is free and there is no obligation.